 – Participant at Research Proposal Writing – DIES ProGrant 2015, Lima, Peru.

-– Masters Degree in Media Management at the University of Westminster, UK.
+– MA in Media Management at the University of Westminster, UK.
 Final dissertation topic: The Impact of Online Communities on the Talent Selection Process in the Music Industry.

 – BA in Broadcasting Media from Northwestern University/CCC, Ecuador.